adamw01/pawn-vs-code-completions/README.md

 ## Current Libaries Supported

-The following libaries are supported:
+The following libaries are featured:

 - To be updated..